 Any questions – just email us at: ABCDpledge@gmail.com

-1. It is important for all council candidates to be familiar with their own council’s current climate action plans.
+- It is important for all council candidates to be familiar with their own council’s current climate action plans.
 You can find a list of them here.
 Nearly all have room for improvement.
-For an assessment of how your council’s plan stacks up against others across the country, take a look at the recently published scorecard from Climate Emergency UK, which we wrote about in this blog.
+For an assessment of how your council’s plan stacks up against others across the country, take a look at the Climate Action Plan scorecard from Climate Emergency UK (CEUK), which we wrote about in this blog.

-Sally Barnard is one of the coordinators for council issues at the South East Climate Alliance, and has been closely involved in the pledge campaign and SECA Survey.
+Sally Barnard is one of the coordinators for council issues at the South East Climate Alliance and has been closely involved in the pledge campaign and SECA Survey.
 Thalia Griffiths is coordinating the SECA pledge campaign and is also the newsletter editor for SECA.
 You can contact them at: ABCDpledge@gmail.com or firstname.lastname@example.org